About

 2013 - 2022

-• Produced written, video, and social content for brand partnerships and advertising campaigns.
+• Produced written, video, and social content for audiences, brand partnerships, advertising campaigns, press trips, and events.

 June 2017 - Jan 2022